gilbertkristiaan/wearwise-mobile/README.md

 Gilbert Kristian - 2306274951 - PBP D
 ===
 # Wearwise Mobile
 Wearwise is an innovative mobile app that revolutionizes your clothing shopping experience.
 Browse a curated selection of high-quality, stylish apparel while enjoying features like virtual try-ons and personalized recommendations.
-Committed to sustainability, Wearwise partners with eco-friendly brands, allowing you to shop responsibly.
+Committed to sustainability, Wearwise use an eco-friendly materials, allowing you to shop responsibly.

 ## List
 - :books: [Tugas 7](#Tugas-7)